Holy cow, not again! More bovines get loose in a US town - WTMJ

 The dispatcher said police in Ohio told him that “they’re running up and down the highway there, too.”

-Firefighters were dispatched to assist the truck.
-The accident forced the interstate to be shut down in the area.
+Firefighters were dispatched to assist the westbound truck, which ended up in the highway’s median.
+The driver was trapped for nearly two hours before being removed from the truck with minor injuries, Huntington Fire Chief Jan Rader told The Herald-Dispatch.
+The accident forced the interstate to be shut down in both directions for several hours.

 It marked at least the third time that week that cows have gotten loose and prompted responses in U.S. cities, including the second time this week in West Virginia.